|

 Overview

-form inheritance, a new feature of .NET that lets you create a base form that
+for example, form inheritance, a new feature of .NET that lets you create a base

 automatically inherit all the functionality contained in the base form.
 This

-reduce maintenance costs.
-When the base form is modified, the "derived" classes
+maintenance costs.
+When the base form is modified, the "derived" classes automatically

-automatically follow suit and adopt the changes.
-The same concept applies to any type
+follow suit and adopt the changes.
+The same concept applies to any type of

 Example

-base form and to add new controls.
-In this sample we will create a base dialog form
+controls on the base form and to add new controls.
+In this sample we will create a base

-and compile it into a class library.
-You will import this class library into another
+dialog form and compile it into a class library.
+You will import this class library into

-project and create a new form that inherits from the base dialog form.
-During this
+another project and create a new form that inherits from the base dialog form.
+During

 form.